-Engine power plants are the preferred option when it is critical to have dispatchable, reliable power. at any location: small to medium-size engine power plants may be installed in the basement or on the roof of buildings or even be containerised.
+Engine power plants are the preferred option when it is critical to have dispatchable, reliable power at any location: small to medium-size engine power plants can be installed in the basement or on the roof of buildings or even be containerised.

 Thanks to their responsiveness and very fast starting and ramping capabilities, engine power plants are highly flexible.
 They are perfectly well-suited to react as quickly as required to an unexpected increase of power demand or changes in weather conditions.